apache/nuttx/configs/sam4s-xplained/README.txt

          CONFIG_USART0_PARITY=0
          CONFIG_USART0_RXBUFSIZE=256
          CONFIG_USART0_TXBUFSIZE=256

     2. This configuration is set up to use the NuttX OABI toolchain (see above).
+Of course this can be reconfigured if you prefer a different toolchain.

+  nsh:
+    This configuration directory will built the NuttShell.

+    NOTES:

+    1. This configuration provides test output on UART1 which is available on J3 or J4 (see the section "Serial Consoles" above).
+The virtual COM port could be used, instead, by reconfiguring to use UART0 instead of UART1:

+       System Type -> AT91SAM3/4 Peripheral Support
+         CONFIG_SAM_UART0=y
+         CONFIG_SAM_UART1=n

+       Device Drivers -> Serial Driver Support -> Serial Console CONFIG_UART0_SERIAL_CONSOLE=y

+       Device Drivers -> Serial Driver Support -> USART0 Configuration
+         CONFIG_UART0_2STOP=0
+         CONFIG_UART0_BAUD=115200
+         CONFIG_UART0_BITS=8
+         CONFIG_UART0_PARITY=0
+         CONFIG_UART0_RXBUFSIZE=256
+         CONFIG_UART0_TXBUFSIZE=256

+    2. This configuration is set up to use the NuttX OABI toolchain (see above).
 Of course this can be reconfigured if you prefer a different